ebast1/ebast1/README.md

 <h1>Ethan Bast</h1>
 <h3>👋 Welcome to my profile</h3>
 <pre>
-    Detroit-based developer with a background in app development and a growing focus on fullstack engineering.
-I recently completed the Apple Developer Academy, where I built user-focused iOS applications and learned to approach problems with empathy and iteration.
-I’m currently expanding my backend skills through a full stack C# .NET and Java coding bootcamp through Grand Circus.
+    I’m a Detroit-based developer with a background in app development and a growing focus on full-stack engineering.
+I completed the Apple Developer Academy, where I built user-centered iOS applications and learned to approach  problem-solving with empathy and iteration.
+Most recently, I graduated from the Full Stack C# .NET and Java bootcamp at Grand Circus, where I strengthened my skills in backend and full-stack development.
+Right now, I’m working on a Movie Trivia Application built with Angular, TypeScript, HTML, CSS, and the OMDB API—focusing on creating an engaging user experience while applying clean, scalable design principles.
+I’m always excited to collaborate, learn from others, and contribute to impactful projects.Let’s connect and build something great.
 </pre>

 <div align="center">